Frederick Wicks

 Frederick Wicks (23 February 1840 – 30 March 1910) was an English author and inventor, whose book The British Constitution and Government was first published in 1871 and ran to several editions.
 He was born in Stockwell, Surrey, the youngest son of Samuel Wicks (1790-1854), a corn dealer, & Mary Wicks (née Groves) (1797-1868).

+An obituary from The Cambrian records:

+"Wicks was educated at King's Collage, and began life as a journalist.
+In 1861 he took part in the inauguration of the first daily newspaper in Wales, the "Cambria Daily Leader."
+In 1863 he joined the editorial staff of the "Globe," and three years later became a member of the Gallery staff of "The Times."
+He left London for Glasgow in 1873 to establish the "Glasgow News," of which he subsequently became proprietor.
+He returned to London in 1888 to complete his invention of the rotary type-casting machine, at which he been working for many years."

 In 1864 Wicks wrote of the events surrounding the trial and execution of Franz Muller.